aleksandraBivolarska/Pokedex/README.md

+This is the Pokedex Front-End assignment by Aleksandra Bivolarska (678906)

 #### App functionality
 - [x] Working Expo Go project, should be able to scan the QR code and see the app running on any device.